 TGba Editor: make the following changes of this clause

 A transmitter ID identifies the WUR AP transmitting the WUR frame.
-A WUR frame with transmitter ID in the ID field is a broadcast WUR frame that is addressed to all the WUR non-AP STAs that are associated with the transmitting WUR AP.
+A WUR frame with transmitter ID in the ID field is defined as a broadcast WUR frame that is addressed to either all the WUR non-AP STAs that are associated with the transmitting WUR AP or to all the WUR non-AP STAs that are performing WUR scanning to discover the transmitting WUR AP. (#398, 496, 527)

 Group ID